 How to maximize your chances of seeing the Northern Lights

-- clear skies
+- Clear skies

-- strong solar activity
+- Strong solar activity

-- minimal light pollution
+- Very little light pollution

 Important metrics for northern lights forecast